jiaming-ai/multion-challenge/README.md

-# MultiON Challenge 2022
+# MultiON Challenge 2023

-This repository contains submission guidelines and starter code for the MultiON Challenge 2022.
+This repository contains submission guidelines and starter code for the MultiON Challenge 2023.
 For challenge overview, check [challenge webpage](http://multion-challenge.cs.sfu.ca).
-To participate, visit EvalAI challenge [page](https://eval.ai/web/challenges/challenge-page/1617/overview).
+To participate, visit EvalAI challenge [page](https://eval.ai/web/challenges/challenge-page/2002/overview).

-To receive challenge updates, please join our Google Group email list: [click here](https://groups.google.com/g/multion-challenge-2022/) to join or send an email to [multion-challenge-2022+subscribe@googlegroups.com](mailto:multion-challenge-2022+subscribe@googlegroups.com).
+To receive challenge updates, please join our Google Group email list: [click here](https://groups.google.com/g/multion-challenge-2023) to join or send an email to [multion-challenge-2023+subscribe@googlegroups.com](mailto:multion-challenge-2023+subscribe@googlegroups.com).

 ## Task

 In MultiON, an agent is tasked with navigating to a sequence of objects.
 These objects are flexibly inserted into a realistic 3D environment.
-The task is based on the [AI Habitat](https://aihabitat.org/) and [Habitat-Matterport 3D (HM3D)](https://aihabitat.org/datasets/hm3d) scenes.
+The task is based on the [AI Habitat](https://aihabitat.org/) and [Habitat-Matterport 3D Semantics (HM3D-Semantics)](https://aihabitat.org/datasets/hm3d-semantics/) scenes.

-This year the challenge has two separate tracks.
-- CYLINDER Track: Each episode contains 5 target objects randomly sampled from a set of 8 cylinders with identical shapes but different colors.

-- REAL-OBJECTS Track: Each episode contains 5 target objects randomly sampled from a set of 8 realistic looking 3D objects.
+Each episode contains 3 target objects randomly sampled from a set of 50 classes.
+For every class there are multiple objects available (e.g., for the "notebook" class there are 9 different objects).
+We did this to add instance-level variation within each category and test the perception capabilities of the agents.
+We used 3D objects from ShapeNet.
+Additionally:

-Additionally, there are some other changes from last year.

-- Both the tracks contain five target objects (5ON) in contrast to three (3ON) from last year's challenge.
+- The training set contains only 40 possible classes, the validation 45 (with 5 "zero-shot objects"), and the test/test challenge have 45 (with 5 "zero-shot objects", different from the validation ones).
-- The episodes contain some distractor (non-target) objects randomly scattered around the environment, to increase the difficulty of the task.
+- Each episode contains 5 distractor (non-target) objects randomly scattered on surfaces around the environment, to increase the difficulty of the task.

-In summary, in each episode, the agent is initialized at a random starting position and orientation in an unseen environment and provided a sequence of 5 target objects randomly sampled (without replacement) from the set of 8 objects.
-The agent must navigate to each target object in the sequence (in the given order), avoiding distractor objects and enact the FOUND action to indicate discovery.
+In summary, in each episode, the agent is initialized at a random starting position and orientation in an unseen environment and provided a sequence of 3 target objects randomly sampled (without replacement) from the set of 50 objects.
+The agent must navigate to each target object in the sequence (in the given order), avoiding distractor objects and and call the FOUND action to indicate discovery.
 The agent has access to an RGB-D camera and a noiseless GPS+Compass sensor.
 GPS+Compass sensor provides the agent's current location and orientation information relative to the start of the episode.

 ## Dataset
-We use [Habitat-Matterport 3D (HM3D)](https://aihabitat.org/datasets/hm3d) for the challenge.
-Each episode contains five sequential targets and some distractor objects.
-For this year's challenge, we focus on the task of 5-ON or 5 object navigation with cylinder and realistic objects.
+We use [Habitat-Matterport 3D Semantics (HM3D-Semantics)](https://aihabitat.org/datasets/hm3d-semantics/) for the challenge.
+Each episode contains 3 sequential targets and some distractor objects.

 ## Evaluation

-We extend the evaluation protocol of [ObjectNav](https://arxiv.org/abs/2006.13171).
-We use two metrics to evaluate agent performance:
+The episode terminates when an agent discovers all objects in the sequence of the current episode or when it calls an incorrect FOUND action.
+A FOUND action is incorrect if it is called when the agent is not within a 1.5m from its current target object.
+Note that this does not require the agent to be viewing the object at the time of calling FOUND.
+After the episode terminates, the agent is evaluated using the Progress and PPL metrics that are defined below.
 **Progress**: Fraction of object goals that are successfully FOUND.
 This effectively measures if the agent was able to navigate to goals.
 **PPL**: Overall path length weighted by progress.
 This effectively measures the path efficiency of the agent.
 Formally,